TAMU-AML/DSWE-Python/docs/_sources/installation.rst.txt

 Getting Started with DSWE
 #############################

-**DSWE** is a python package to supplement the Data Science for Wind Energy (DSWE) book and other state-of-the-art methods used in wind energy power modelling.
+**DSWE** is a python package, written by `Professor Yu Ding's <https://aml.engr.tamu.edu/>`_ research team, to supplement the Data Science for Wind Energy (`DSWE <https://aml.engr.tamu.edu/book-dswe/>`_) book and other state-of-the-art methods used in wind energy applications.

 Dependencies
 *************